 Ball flight and clubhead data are collected with Foresight GC Quad launch monitors.
 To reduce the number of variables, all testers hit Bridgestone Tour B-RX golf balls.
 Balls are inspected after each session.
 Any ball showing signs of wear is replaced.

-Launch Monitor data is then exported and checked for errors.
-Additional outliers across several metrics are identified programmatically using a statistical approach called median absolute deviation.
-Shots flagged as outliers are excluded when the final averages are calculated.
+When the session is complete, the launch monitor data is then exported and checked for errors.
+Outliers across several metrics are identified programmatically using a statistical approach called Median Absolute Deviation.
+This process is automated to eliminate any potential bias.
+Shots flagged as outliers are excluded when the final averages and grades are calculated.

 RESULTS AND RANKINGS

-While we collect and publish averages for common launch monitor metrics, we use Strokes Gained as our key performance metric.
+While we collect and publish averages for standard launch monitor metrics, we use Strokes Gained as our key performance metric.

-For each shot, we calculate the strokes gained value before calculating the strokes gained average for every tester with each club.
+For each shot, we calculate the strokes gained value.
+Next, we calculate the strokes gained average for every tester with each club.

-Next, we identify the top performing club (the one with the highest average strokes gained) for each tester.
-Then, for each golfer, using a 90% or 95% confidence interval (95% for everything but putter tests), we identify any other clubs for which the strokes gained average is not reliably different from the top performer.
+For each tester, we identify the top performing club (the one with the highest average strokes gained).
+Then, for each golfer, using an 85% confidence interval (90% for putter tests), we identify any other clubs for which the strokes gained average is not reliably different from the top performer.
+Any club that is not shown to be reliably different from the top performer is considered to be as good.
 The number of clubs in this statistical top group varies between testers.
-For some testers, there is a single statistically significant best, while for others, more than half the field is shown not to be reliably different from an individual’s top performer.
+For some testers, there is a single statistically significant best club, while for others, more than half the field is shown not to be reliably different from an individual’s top performing club.

-Our Most Wanted winner is the club that finishes in the statistically significant top group for the greatest percentage of our testers.
-To simplify things a bit, we call the final order TRUERank; a metric that includes the order of finish (rank), along with the percentage of golfers for whom each club was shown to be in the statistical top group.
+Our Most Wanted winner for overall performance is the club that finishes in the statistically significant top group for the highest percentage of our testers.
+In the event of a tie, the club that was the top performer for the highest percentage of testers is our Most Wanted winner.

 We realize that data is inherently interpretive, which is why we share our data with you.
-For those who prefer things clean and simple, we offer TRUERank.
-For those of you who want to dig deeper, make your own interpretations, and draw your own conclusions, we make our data available to you.
+For those who prefer things clean and simple, we provide performance grades.
+For those of you who want to dig deeper, make your own interpretations, and draw your own conclusions, we make a portion of our data available to you.